 The seminiferous tubules can be found within the testicles and are responsible for sperm production.
 The epididymis is a long tube that connects the testicle with the vas deferens.

-During intercourse, a large amount of sperm (250 million approx.) leave the epididymis to go through the vasa deferentia and the urethra.
+During intercourse, a large amount of sperm (250 million approximately) leave the epididymis to go through the vasa deferentia and the urethra.
 Throughout this path, the sperm are covered with fluids released from the seminal vesicles and the prostate, thereby giving raise to what we know as semen, also referred to as ejaculate.

 - The tail develops the ideal structure to allow for the sperm to become stronger and move forward more quickly.